 oven with grill and ceramic hob, fridge/freezer, dishwasher, dining table and chairs, window seat, sea/garden views.

-three seater sofa and three lazy chairs, original granite feature fireplace with woodburner effect electric stove, TV/DVD, music system with iPod/iPhone USB connection and CD player, window seat with sea views.
+three seater sofa and three lazy chairs, original granite fireplace with woodburner effect electric stove, TV/DVD, music system with iPod/iPhone connection and CD player, window seat with sea views.
 Staircase to first floor from hallway.

 twin beds, sea views, door to bedroom 3.

 accessed through bedroom 2, double bed, basin, sea views.

 bath with shower over, WC, basin.

 large front garden with superb views, garden furniture, washing machine and tumble dryer situated in outhouse, separate outside WC.